snpetm/finx/README.md

-# if you use fish add to config.fish
+# if you use fish add to config.fish\n
 #function finx
   #python3 ~/Your/file/path/ssK.py $argv
 #end